Garage Conversion Guide

 No Replacement Parking Required

 No. California law (AB 68 / Gov Code §66314) prohibits cities from requiring replacement parking when you convert or demolish a garage to build an ADU — so you do not need to add a parking space anywhere on the lot.
-Owner-occupancy is not required, so you can rent the converted unit out.
+Owner-occupancy: ADOPTS state law.
+Not required for an ADU.
+For a JADU, owner occupancy of either the single-family dwelling or the JADU is required ONLY if the JADU shares a bathroom with the primary dwelling — matching Gov. Code 66333(b) and AB 1154.
+Our 'Not required' is right for ADUs but silently wrong for the shared-bathroom JADU case; the value should be split.

 The JADU Option for an Attached Garage

-If your garage is attached to the house, you can convert it into a junior ADU (JADU) — capped at 500 sq ft and built within the existing walls.
+If your garage is attached to the house, you can convert it into a junior ADU (JADU) — capped at 500 sq ft.
+ADOPTS the state figure.
+Conversion only, of a portion of the existing primary dwelling or attached garage; no addition is permitted for a JADU.
+No JADU is allowed on any lot containing a multi-family dwelling, regardless of whether a single-family dwelling is also present — that exclusion is worth stating on the page. and built within the existing walls.
 JADUs are cheaper and faster to permit than a full ADU, though they may share sanitation with the main home.
 A full ADU gives you more size and a separate unit; a JADU is the budget route.

 Get Free ADU Quotes in Long Beach